 Relevance, active engagement, flexibility, and responsiveness

-Microlearning is more than just short videos; aside from the diverse suite of assets that complement video content (from games, social learning and surveys, to assessment and rapid authoring), at the heart of microlearning is an educational approach that humanises corporate training.
-Everything centres around the learner in terms of relevance, active engagement, flexibility and responsiveness.
+Microlearning is more than just short videos; aside from the diverse suite of assets that complement video content (from games, social learning, and surveys, to assessment and rapid authoring), at the heart of microlearning is an educational approach that humanises corporate training.
+Everything centers around the learner in terms of relevance, active engagement, flexibility, and responsiveness.

 There is nothing arbitrary about micro lessons.
-By distilling content down to the granular level, microlearning provides discrete units of knowledge that can be targeted when it matters most to learners, and when opportunities are provided to apply understandings in real-world scenarios.
+By distilling content from subject matter experts down to the granular level, microlearning provides discrete units of knowledge that can be targeted when it matters most to learners, and when opportunities are provided to apply understandings in real-world scenarios.

-EdApp’s rapid authoring tool allows L&D leaders to curate content, while also empowering team members to take hands-on roles in peer-to-peer learning.
-Such learner-centred training provides the most instant form of engagement, while also developing critical soft skills such as creative thinking, collaboration and self-directed learning.
-In contrast to passive learning, learner-centred training optimises all four stages of ‘the learning loop’: knowledge acquisition, application, feedback and reflection.
+EdApp’s rapid authoring tool allows L&D leaders and instructional designers to curate elearning content, while also empowering team members to take hands-on roles in peer-to-peer learning.
+Such learner-centered employee training provides the most instant forms of an engaging learning environment, while also developing critical soft skills such as creative thinking, collaboration, and self-directed learning.
+In contrast to passive learning strategy, learner-centered training optimizes all four stages of ‘the learning loop’: knowledge acquisition, application, feedback, and reflection.

 Responsiveness in the form of real-time feedback and progress metrics ensure that the ‘learning loop’ is not left unfinished.
 The data attached to discrete learning units allow companies a bird’s-eye view of knowledge growth, and the ability to use microlearning platforms such as EdApp as a formative tool to strengthen understanding through feedback and reflection.
 Far from any ‘set and forget’ training method, learner metrics enable workplaces to target hotspots, and flexibly adapt development directions and goals in the moment of need.

-Under the glossy surface of microlearning, the goal is anything but superficial.
+Under the glossy surface of microlearning, the earning objectives are anything but superficial.
 Microlearning is not about creating the shortest videos possible; rather, it is about empowering learners with a transformative form of training that stands the test of time.